netresearch/dhl-module-shipping-m2/README.md

 --------------

-The following sections describe how to uninstall the module, depending on the distribution format, from your Magento© 2 instance.
+The following sections describe how to uninstall the module, depending on the distribution format, from your Magento® 2 instance.

 #### Composer VCS and Composer Artifact ####